 "Engagement with our publics is vital to modern researchers - it informs us about society and its hopes and fears for the work we do, and challenges us to improve the quality and impact of our research.
 To articulate the reasons why we do research and be reminded of the expectations that society has for us is both directly refreshing and beneficial - and for many is a very enjoyable, stimulating and rewarding experience."

-Professor Guy Orpen, Pro-Vice Chancellor (Research), University of Bristol
+Professor Guy Orpen, Pro-Vice Chancellor (Research), University of Bristol www.publicengagement.ac.uk/ support/planning-change

-Find out more here: www.publicengagement.ac.uk/ support/planning-change/mission